 How do I password protect my site? (.htaccess)

-You need to create two files, a .htaccess file and a .htpasswd file.
+Before getting started, you will need to create two files: a .htaccess file and a .htpasswd file.

 AuthUserFile /websites/123reg/LinuxPackage21/my/do/ma/mydomain.co.uk/public_html/.htpasswd AuthGroupFile /dev/null AuthName secure AuthType Basic require user joebloggs require user mickeymouse order allow,deny allow from all

-The above .htacess file will prompt anyone trying to access the directory within which it is placed for a username and password.
-This file only allows two users - 'mickeymouse', and 'joeblogss'.
+As you’ll see, this text will prompt anyone trying to access the directory it has been placed in for a username and password.
+This file only allows two users – ‘mickeymouse’, and ‘joeblogss’.
 If you wanted to add another user (e.g. dolly), you would need to add this line to the file:

 require user dolly